gabors-data-analysis/da-coding-rstats/lecture01-intro/getting_started.md

 **Tip:** If you are unsure what a function does: what inputs it expects and what it is going to give, you can check the help by using `?*name*` expression in the console and on the left window ‘Help’ section will provide you an answer with examples.
+E.g.:

 ``` r
 ?sqrt